zermud/auth_flutter/README.md

 Hey guys in this part i'll try to make some simple user auth screen

-hope you guys like this
+hope you guys like it